 Strip Salts Editor

-Below column "Name", you can type a desired salt name or select one from the drop-down list.
+You can type a desired salt name or select one from the drop-down list in the "Name" column.

 Edit the appropriate structure by double clicking on the field below column "Structure" (a MarvinSketch window will appear).